 The other claims such as making laundry softer weren’t confirmed, and as previously stated tumble drying does this naturally any way (Save on fabric softener when tumble drying).

 UPDATE: I just noticed that Which? have tested some dryer balls too and weren’t too impressed.
 They carry out many tests and reviews and are a great resource for all consumer related product research.
-(Why take out a Which £1 trial? – what’s the catch?)
+(Why be a Which Member?)